kubernetes/community/contributors/devel/component-config-conventions.md

 discussed below.
 Attempts to improve component configuration as a whole have been slow to make progress and have petered out (ref componentconfig api group, configmap driven config issues).
-Some component owners have made use case specific improvements on a per-need basis (ref @mtaufen kubelet configuration,
+Some component owners have made use case specific improvements on a per-need basis.
-@bsalamat scheduling policy configuration).
 Various comments in issues recommend subsets of best design practice but no coherent, complete story exists.

 ## Pain Points of Current Configuration